Community Engagement

 Endocrine Clinic Prescriptive Food Pantry

-Patient health is showing remarkable improvement with decreasing A1Cs, blood pressure, and weight.
-The successful health outcomes for endocrine clinic patients receiving the healthy boxes of food led to an expansion of the initiative in the fall of 2021.
-In addition to expanded referral sources, Stormont Vail began supplementing the boxes with meat and fresh produce to enhance their nutritional impact and further improve health outcomes.
-Care Managers order the meat and produce online using Wal-Mart’s pick-up service, making it convenient for patients.
+Health outcomes for endocrine clinic patients receiving food boxes were so successful that we received another grant to develop the program in the fall of 2021.
+In addition to expanded referral sources, we supplement packages with meat and fresh produce to enhance nutritional impact and further improve health outcomes.
+Care Managers order the meat and produce online using Walmart’s pick-up service, making it convenient for patients to receive meals.

 Check out the video below to learn more about this program!